nukkonyan/SMStats/README.md

 # Xstats
 Xstats is a multi-statistics tracking plugin, featuring kill tracking, achievement tracking and more to come.

-Influenced by gameMe (formerly named HLStats), HLStatsX:CE (Community driven HLStatsX version)
+Influenced by gameMe, HLStatsX:CE (Community driven HLStatsX version)

 This is a 'plug-n-play' type of plugin.
 Throw the plugin into the server, add the neccessary database.cfg lines to connect to the database and You're done.